Vynokris/RandomMaze3D/README.md

-# Introduction to OpenGL
+# Random Maze 3D

 ## General Infromation

 The end goal was to create a maze which the player could explore.
 It had to be textured, lit and could optionally have collisions. <br>
 <br>
-The player is positionned at the start of a randomly generated and textured maze. <br> He must explore it to find the 5 rooms where chests need to be opened. <br> Once all chests have been opened, the exit door will open and the player will be able to exit the maze. <br>
+The player is positionned at the start of a randomly generated and textured maze. <br> They must explore it to find the 5 rooms where chests need to be opened. <br> Once all chests have been opened, the exit door will open and the player will be able to exit the maze. <br>
 When this happens, collisions are disabled, all of the paths are revealed on the minimap, and a bright light is turned on. <br>